fernahh/frontendpath/README.md

 1. Fork the project
 2. Create your feature branch: `git checkout -b my_feature`
-3. Push to the branch - `git push origin my_feature`
+3. Push to the branch: `git push origin my_feature`
 4. Submit a pull request!

 ## Run locally the project